As summarized in Table 1, there are three weight training programs for women.

 Therefore, the men’s and women’s training programs follow the same primary strength and conditioning principles.

-Ladies, this means that you have to train (and eat) for muscle growth, just like the men.
+Ladies, this means that you have to train (and eat) for muscle growth, just like the men have to.
 In other words, in order to develop the shape and tone that you want, you have to lose the light dumbbells and hit heavier weights!

 Will heavy lifting make me look bulky, like a man?